iris-connect/iris-documentation/connect_your_app_to_IRIS/technical_details/app_onboarding.md

 If the user data must first be decrypted by the operator or another authority in the browser, it can then be transmitted directly from the browser via end-to-end encryption.
 In this case the data submission has to be posted to the URL provided in the createDataRequest parameter `proxyEndpoint`.
 For this scenario, you add a "_client":{"name":"$APP_NAME"} to the params, where $APP_NAME is the name for your app as used in the "CN" field of your certificate from the [csr](#11-generate-certificate-signing-request).

+__Please note, that the timeframe in the request (startDate to endDate) has to be evaluated as: attendFrom is earlier than endDate OR attendTo is later than startDate.
+This way all visits that overlap start or end are included.__

 ### 4.3.1 Parameters for data submissions